Mt-Lampert/02_-_Weather_App__react/journal.md

 # TO DO NEXT

-- [ ] Write and test the Footer.jsx component
 - [ ] Format and beautify the App.jsx component
 - [ ] Format and beautify the MainError.jsx component
 - [ ] Format and beautify the MainCenter.jsx component